HarukaMa/aleo-testnet2-pool/new_prover.md

 ### 1. Install Rust

+**DO NOT* install Rust using things like `apt install rust`.

-It's recommended to install the latest version of Rust by using rustup.
+Install the latest version of Rust using rustup.
 Run the following line:

 ```sh
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh